coffee-cup/buildkit-frontends/README.md

 # Buildkit Frontends

-Repo that shows an example of how to create custom Buildkit frontends in both Go and Rust (not done yet).
+Repo that shows an example of how to create a custom Buildkit frontend in Go.

 ## Setting up Buildkit